jeecsh/jeecsh/README.md

 ## Current Focus

-I'm exploring reinforcement learning techniques to create robots that can adapt to changing environments.
-My goal is to bridge the gap between advanced AI systems and practical robotics applications.
+I'm exploring reinforcement learning techniques to create systems that can adapt to changing environments.
+My goal is to bridge the gap between advanced AI systems and practical software applications.

 ## Connect